isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 *   Technical support and assistance with usage of IsomerCMS through our support channels
 *   Training of how to use IsomerCMS on request

-&gt; **We do not offer website design services, and are unable to provide custom designs or layouts for your website.** Instead, Isomer maintains a central template that offers some basic customisation that users can leverage on to begin building their website.
+> We do not offer website design services, and are unable to provide custom designs or layouts for your website.

+Instead, Isomer maintains a central template that offers some basic customisation that users can leverage on to begin building their website.

 ### Other considerations